An approximation principle for congruence subgroups: Intersections of conjugacy classes and open compact subgroups

 This implies that $\varepsilon\le\frac12$ for $G = \SL (2)$. \end{remark}

 The following corollary concerning conjugacy classes in $G (\hat{\Z})$ for an arbitrary reductive group $G$ has applications to the limit multiplicity problem.
 Essentially the same result has been obtained independently in \cite[\S 5]{ABBGNRS} without using the approximation theorem.
-Nevertheless, we hope that our rather different proof is also of interest.
 We note that in the case of $G = \SL (2)$ or the group of norm one elements of a quaternion algebra over $\Q$, and for particular choices of $x$, very explicit estimates of this type have been already obtained in \cite{MR749678}.